turingschool/front-end-curriculum/lessons/module-2/oop-2-objects-and-prototype-chain.md

 ### Review

 * We know that a **prototype** is a model of something and how it should look or behave.
 * We know that we have access to prototype methods (forEach, filter, etc) on arrays.

-Prototypes are the mechanism by which JavaScript objects inherit features from one another.
-Having access to this chain of inheritance (via prototype objects) is a powerful way to define a behavior in one place and then use it in many others.
 </section>

 <section class="call-to-action">
-### Once more, what is a prototype?
+### What is a prototype?

 In JavaScript, a prototype is a special object that is assigned to all functions, including but not limited to functions that are used to construct objects.